christoff-buerger/racr/examples/examples-overview.md

 ## _TTC 2015_: _fUML Activity Diagrams_

-**Difficult level:** RAG-controlled rewriting experienced, _RACR_ experienced **New application:** RAG-controlled rewriting for metamodel semantics and model transformations **Size:** Medium
+**Difficult level:** RAG-controlled rewriting experienced, _RACR_ experienced **New application:** RAG-controlled rewriting for metamodel semantics and model transformation **Size:** Medium
 **Scheme library:** Yes
-**Peer-reviewed:** Published at the [8th Transformation Tool Contest](http://www.transformation-tool-contest.eu/2015/) as a solution of [The TTC 2015 Model Execution Case](http://www.transformation-tool-contest.eu/2015/solutions_execution.html)
+**Peer-reviewed:** Published at the [_8th Transformation Tool Contest_](http://www.transformation-tool-contest.eu/2015/) as a solution of [_The TTC 2015 Model Execution Case_](http://www.transformation-tool-contest.eu/2015/solutions_execution.html)

-Implementation of an _[fUML](http://www.omg.org/spec/FUML/) Activity Diagram_ interpreter, the competition scenario of [The TTC 2015 Model Execution Case](http://www.transformation-tool-contest.eu/2015/solutions_execution.html) of the [8th Transformation Tool Contest](http://www.transformation-tool-contest.eu/2015/).
+Implementation of an _[fUML](http://www.omg.org/spec/FUML/) Activity Diagram_ interpreter, the competition scenario of [_The TTC 2015 Model Execution Case_](http://www.transformation-tool-contest.eu/2015/solutions_execution.html) of the [_8th Transformation Tool Contest_](http://www.transformation-tool-contest.eu/2015/).
 For a description of the scenario consult `./ttc-2015-fuml-activity-diagrams/documentation/the-ttc-2015-model-execution-case.pdf`.

 The interpreter reuses the atomic Petri nets language.
-Attribute-based analyses map _fUML Activity Diagrams_ to Petri nets whose execution coincides with the respective diagram's execution semantics.
-Since _fUML_ is a proper subset of the _Unified Modelling Language_, the example demonstrates the application of RAG-controlled rewriting for, and its relation to, well-known metamodelling concepts.
-It compromises the development of a domain model for activity diagrams, including their domain concepts with intrinsic and (deduced) extrinsic properties, containment and (deduced) non-containment relations, well-formedness semantics and transformational/execution semantics.
+Attribute-based analyses map _fUML Activity Diagrams_ to Petri nets; their execution coincides with the respective diagram's execution.
+Since _fUML_ is a subset of the _Unified Modelling Language_, the example demonstrates the application of RAG-controlled rewriting for the specification of metamodel semantics and relates it to well-known metamodelling concepts.
+The task compromises the development of an executable domain model for activity diagrams, including their domain concepts with intrinsic and (deduced) extrinsic properties, containment and (deduced) non-containment relations, well-formedness semantics and transformational execution semantics.

-The interpreter won the _Overall Quality Award_ of _TTC 2015_ and is accompanied by a peer-reviewed paper explaining it in detail:
+The interpreter won the _Overall Quality Award_ of _The TTC 2015 Model Execution Case_ and is accompanied by a peer-reviewed paper explaining its implementation in detail:

 > Christoff Bürger. "fUML Activity Diagrams with RAG-controlled Rewriting: A RACR Solution of The TTC 2015 Model Execution Case".
 > In: _TTC 2015: Proceedings of the 8th Transformation Tool Contest_.